 And unsurprisingly, journalists the length and breadth of the country (but mostly in the parliamentary press gallery) are frothing at the mouth with every new case/comment/possible sniff of controversy/new article originating from god-knows-where that proclaims we’re all doomed/the end of the word is nigh/we’re bound to fail in our elimination strategy/the earth is, in all probability, flat.

 What has happened to journalism in New Zealand?
-Superficial, once-over-lightly reporting, prizing youth above experience when hiring journalists, the pressure to churn out changing headlines every 10 minutes, particularly in radio/online, a “gotcha” interview style, soundbite-driven leading questions, and the age of social media domination, which prizes speed and sensationalism over careful, thoughtful, longform reporting and explanation.
+Superficial, once-over-lightly reporting, prizing youth above experience when hiring journalists, the pressure to churn out fresh headlines every ten minutes, particularly in radio/online, a “gotcha” interview style, soundbite-driven leading questions, and the age of social media domination, which prizes speed and sensationalism over careful, thoughtful, long-form reporting and explanation.

 Some news outlets are no longer news, but opinion at best, and vapid entertainment and/or psychological manipulation at worst.

 There is an argument that we are in the era of “post journalism”.
-I’m still trying to figure out what that means, but no doubt it involves dumbing down, and opinion, and social media manipulation, and a complete and utter lack of analytical skills and discernment.
+I’m still trying to figure out what that means, but no doubt it involves dumbing down, and opinion, and social media manipulation, and a dearth of analytical skills and discernment.

 This all makes me afraid for our country.
 Clickbait headlines and opinion pieces dashed out to meet deadlines and make money are hurting people, inflicting damage on our attempts to protect all New Zealanders, inflaming reactionary responses, making people afraid, and sowing dissent.

 Questioning is vital.
 Journalism is essential.
 Accountability is crucial.
 But like this?